8 Considerations for Planning an Eco-friendly Birthday Party

 - or maybe a second-hand toy or hand-me-down.

 Decorations are an important part of any birthday party, but they can also prove to be quite wasteful.
 Keep in mind that reusable items are a much greener option than those intended for single use.
 Avoid plastic and stick to more sustainable decorations such as paper streamers, colourful fabric bunting, and materials gathered from nature, like flowers.
 Consider foregoing balloons altogether - not only are they terrible for the environment, but the helium commonly used to fill them is a dwindling resource.

 5. Choose eco-friendly tableware

 Thankfully, single-use plastic tableware such as plates, cups, and utensils have become a thing of the past.
 Similar products are now manufactured from more eco-friendly materials like bamboo; but once again, when sustainability is your goal, reusable options are preferable to disposable ones.
-In many areas there are hire services that offer these types of items - try a Google search for eco-friendly party hire.
+In many areas there are hire services that offer these types of items - try a Google search for eco-friendly party hire in your local region.
 You could also purchase tableware from thrift stores and pass it on (or donate it back) after your event, or even ask your guests to bring their own cups and plates.

 6. Serve sustainable food and drinks

 When planning the menu for a birthday party, local seasonal produce is usually the most sustainable choice, while vegetarian and vegan options typically have the least environmental impact.
 You can cut down on plastic packaging by making your own homemade treats, or outsource this task to a local small business.
 For kids, think fruit skewers, homemade veggie chips, energy balls, trail mix, frozen fruit popsicles and popcorn.
 Use a refillable drink dispenser instead of single-use bottles.
 Try not to over-cater so there is not a lot of food waste, and send any excess food home with guests.